 - Powertrain Warranty: This covers the cost of all parts and labor that are needed to repair the powertrain components, namely, the engine, transmission and drive systems.

 - Song-Beverly Consumer Warranty Act: California’s Lemon Laws.
 California Civil Code Sections 1790 – 1795.8.

 - Magnuson Moss Warranty Act: This is a Federal consumer protection statute.

 - Mediation: This is an informal procedure for the resolution of a dispute through a neutral third party.
-It is a vilunatry process that is agreed to by both parties.
+It is a voluntary process that is agreed on by both parties.

 - Reasonable Number Of Repair Attempts: In most states the law defines, and counts “repair attempts” as the times you have taken your vehicle to the manufacturer’s authorized repair facility, without regard to whether the repair facility attempts to verify or fix the problem.
 In California, two repair attempts for a substantial safety issue is deemed “reasonable,” and four or more repair attempts for a non-substantial safety issue is deemed reasonable.

 - Repair Order: This is the document that is prepared by the repair facility or service department when all the work on your vehicle has been completed.
 Be sure to keep this document for your personal records as it is often times more detailed than your original work order.

 - Replacement Vehicle: If your vehicle is considered a lemon, consumers in California and some other states have the option of accepting a replacement vehicle that is substantially identical to the vehicle that was originally purchased or leased.